tmcgilchrist/okra/docs/report-formats.md

 #### Meetings are billable!

-For non-"hacking" work time, whenever relevant, the recommendation is to attribute the work to one of the ongoing objectives.
-So, dev meetings that you have for a particular project may be reported under the corresponding objective.
-The same goes for 1:1s, team meetings, conference talks, workshops, interviews, blog posts, etc. Team leads may distribute the time for meetings across the objectives that the team is working on.
-There is no need to be 100% accurate here with regard to objectives.
-However, any meeting time that you spend on a project is billable and must be accounted for under some objective.
-The same goes for funded internships; report to the appropriate objective.
+Engineering is not just writing or thinking about code.
+For non-coding work time, whenever relevant, the recommendation is to attribute the work to one of the ongoing objectives.
+Any meeting time that you spend on a project is billable.
+No need to be 100% accurate here; use your best judgement.
+Below is a non-exhaustive recommendation for reporting times.

+* Dev meetings that you have for a particular project may be reported under the corresponding objective.
+* Participants in a 1:1 meeting may report their time on the objective(s) that they may be involved with.
+* For engineers, team meetings may be reported under the objectives that an engineer is working on.
+For TLs, they may spread the time across the ongoing objectives.
+* Conference talks, workshops, blog posts and the time spent preparing for them may be reported under the corresponding objective.
+* For funded internships, report mentoring time under that objective.

 #### Other categories